apple2373/chainer_stylenet/README.md

 http://chainer.org
 And pre-tarined caffe VGG model

-Worning!
+Warning!
 Be suer to use chainer 1.3.2!!
 This code does not work in chainer 1.6 (I didn't test with from 1.4 to 1.5)

 ## Quick Usage